 “The network knew there was such a huge fan base for the show and they wanted to find a way to continue the story,” said Lundman from the set of the project, which has a working title of Bomb Girls: The Movie.

-Actors and producers have also hinted at the fact that this movie may not be the end of Bomb Girls.
-Co-creator Adrienne Mitchell has said she would love to make two or three more movies, but this decision is ultimately Global TV’s to make.
-If you’d like them to produce more Bomb Girls movies, we can only encourage you to tell Global that you’re very keen on that idea.
+Actors and producers had hinted at the fact that this movie may not be the end of Bomb Girls.
+Co-creator Adrienne Mitchell has said she would love to make two or three more movies, but this decision would ultimately be Global TV’s to make.
+Unfortunately, ratings for the movie weren’t phenomenal, and to date, no further Bomb Girls movies have been produced.

 PRODUCTION BEGINS ON BOMB GIRLS – THE MOVIE

 Meg Tilly, Jodi Balfour, Charlotte Hegele, Ali Liebert, Antonio Cupo, Anastasia Phillips, Michael Seater, and Peter Outerbridge Return